 Then, Couple / Relationship therapy could be for you.

-When therapy might not help?
+When Marital Therapy might not help?

 If your relationship meets any of the following conditions, it will be unrealistic to expect any therapist to resuscitate a relationship you have already pulled the plug on.